Of copulas, quantiles, ranks and spectra: An $L_1$-approach to spectral analysis: Technical details for the proof of Theorem 4.1

-and, for $\omega_{j,n} \neq \omega_{kn}$,
+and, for $\omega_{j,n} \neq\omega_{kn}$,

-where $\ef{1,1}$, $\ef{2,2}$ and $\ef{1,2,1,2}$ are the spectra and cumulant spectra of the bivariate time series~(\ref{bivariatets}), which exist by Assumption~(A6).
-Note that the orders $O(1/n)$ and $O(1/n^2)$ of the remainders in (\ref{eqn:VarLtilde}) and (\ref{eqn:CovLtilde}) hold uniformly with respect to the frequencies.
-The aforementioned spectra coincide with the Laplace spectra $\ef{\tau_1, \tau_1}$, and $\ef{\tau_2, \tau_2}$ and the cumulant spectra are also bounded (see \citet{Brillinger1975}, p.~26).
+where $\ef{1,1}$, $\ef{2,2}$ and $\ef{1,2,1,2}$ are the spectra and cumulant spectra of the bivariate time series (\ref{bivariatets}), which exist by Assumption~\textup{\ref{(A4)}}.
+Note that the orders $\mathrm{O}(1/n)$ and $\mathrm{O}(1/n^2)$ of the remainders in (\ref{eqn:VarLtilde}) and (\ref {eqn:CovLtilde}) hold uniformly with respect to $j$ and $k$.
+The aforementioned spectra coincide with the Laplace spectra $\ef{\tau_1, \tau_1}$, and $\ef{\tau_2, \tau_2}$ and the cumulant spectra are also bounded (see Brillinger \cite{Brillinger1975}, page~26).
 Therefore,

-where $\bar{R}_n = O(1/n)$ does not depend on the frequencies.
-The assertion follows by the fact that the variance and the bias of the random variable $K_n$ in \eqref{lem:ConsistencyB} both are of the order $O(1/n)$.
-For the variance, note~that
+where $\bar{R}_n = \mathrm{O}(1/n)$ does not depend on $j$ and $k$.
+The assertion follows by the fact that the variance and the bias of the random variable $K_n$ in \eqref{lem:ConsistencyB} both are of the order $\mathrm{O}(1/n)$.
+For the variance, note that